. Abortion Crucial Religious Right

 • for those who want it to cease,

-• for those who feel they have to or had to choose it for one reason or another, whether or not they now agree with that past decision,
+• for those who feel they have to or had to choose it for simple survival or other reasons of concern to them, their loved ones, and their medical counselors.

 • for those who wrestle with public policy questions about it,